 Since then, the house has stood mostly empty and has fallen into disrepair, helped along by those who have since stripped it of some of its significant interior architectural details.
 At this point in time it is not much more than a shell, but a valuable, and well-loved shell it is, with lots of potential still.

 The house is now owned by the Danville Redevelopment and Housing Authority.
 The City is currently accepting bids for the property’s stabilization, including rebuilding the porch, repairing the roof, re-installing the windows, and painting and repairing the exterior.
-Examining reports that are presently available, it appears that the structure itself, including the foundation are sound.
+[Update: This work has been completed.]
+Examining reports that are presently available, it appears that the structure itself and most of the foundation are sound.

 This house is in desperate need of rescuing.
 As a landmark piece of architecture of historical and stylistic significance, it will prove well worth the investment to any enterprising and adventurous restorationist.

 Stay with us for further developments on the stabilization and marketing of this wonderful house.
 See more photos.